Which Taxes Do Small Businesses Have to Pay?

 5. Note Any Life Changes from the Past Year

 A lot can happen in a year.
 Did you sell or buy a home?
 Change your marital status?
 Move to another state?
 Did your son or daughter start college?
-Certain changes to your personal life can affect your taxes.
-For example, there may be tax incentives for first-time home buyers as well as owners of investment properties such as commercial buildings.
+Specific changes to your personal life can affect your taxes.
+For example, there may be tax incentives for first-time homebuyers and owners of investment properties such as commercial buildings.
 And if you listed your home for sale, be sure to ask your accountant about taxes on capital gains.

 If your last name has changed due to marital status, you’ll need to apply for a new Social Security card.
 There will be a delay in processing if your social and your name don’t match on your tax form.